-I’ve talked about the action economy of D&D 5e in a previous post, but it is also one of the major reasons that running a game with over 6 players becomes difficult.
+I’ve talked about the action economy of D&D 5e in a previous article, but it is also one of the major reasons that running a game with over 6 players becomes difficult.
 In that post, I stated that players each have roughly 3-5 different actions they can take in a single round of combat.
 Each of these different decisions takes time to decide on and then enact.
 Let’s be extremely conservative and assume that it takes a player about 1 minute to complete their turn.

 On average, combat should be around 2-4 rounds total.
 If you have 7 players that’s 7 minutes per round which is a total of 21 minutes if we assume combat is completed in 3 rounds.
 This is prior to adding in all the time it will take for the DM to complete each creature’s combat turn.
 Plus, with more players comes more complex or a higher quantity of creatures, further extending the amount of time needed to run a combat encounter.

 This only gets worse the more powerful your party gets.
 The more spells and abilities a player has to choose from, the longer it may take them to take their turn.
 This is why one of my biggest piece of advice for running D&D for a larger-than-ideal sized party is to force players to know what they’re doing as soon as their turn begins.